whitead/ForcePy/README.md

 which are the functional forms that are going to match the reference forces.
 Some `Force` objects contain a static class variable that points to a `ForceCategory` that contains useful methods/variables.
-For example, the `PairwiseCategory` contains a neighborlist implementation.
+For example, the `Pairwise` contains a neighborlist implementation.

 Regularizers may be added to force objects as well by calling the `add_regularizer` method.

-The `PairwiseSpectralForce` is a linear combination of basis functions.
+The `SpectralForce` is a linear combination of basis functions.
 This is usually a good choice.
-The `PairwiseSpectralForce` requires a mesh and basis function.
+The `SpectralForce` requires a mesh and basis function.
 Currently only `UniformMesh` is implemented.
-For the basis functions, `UnitStep` and `Quartic` is implemented.
+For the basis functions, `UnitStep`, `Quartic`, and `Gaussian` are implemented.

 A given `Force` may be 'specialized' to work on only a certain type or type pair.
 This may be done by calling `specialize_type` before it is added to a `ForceMatch` class.
-Another point is in the fact that the gradients don't depend on the weights for the `PairwiseSpectralForce` force.

 In order to simplify constructing potentials for many type pairs, there are utility functions on the ForceMatch class to construct all